Swarup-Ranjan-Mondal/contests-tracker/README.md

 ## 📌 **Contests Scraper** (`contests-scrapper/`)

-The **Contests Scraper** is responsible for **fetching contest data** from various coding platforms and storing it in the database.
+The **Contests Scraper** is a microservice that is responsible for **fetching contest data** from various coding platforms and storing it in the database.
 It ensures that users have access to the latest and most accurate contest information.

 > Supported Platforms:
 > ✅ **Codeforces**